-Rinker Distinguished Professor of Accounting and Chair of the M.E.
-Rinker, Sr. Institute of Tax and Accountancy
+Rinker Distinguished Professor of Accounting; Chair, M.E.
+Rinker, Sr. Institute of Tax and Accountancy and Faculty Athletics Representative

 - Advanced Auditing

 - Accounting Theory

 - Financial and Managerial Accounting for Managers

 - The Impact of the Supreme Court's Omnicare Decision on Audited Financial Statements and Related Disclosures.
 Published by the Journal of Accounting, Economics and Public Policy (2021, #1), with Valrie Chambers, Brian Elzweig, and Waheem Ikram.

 - "Numerosity: Forward and Reverse Stock Splits," Journal of Behavioral Finance (forthcoming), with Jessica West, Carol Azab, and KC Ma.